oslabs-beta/indiK8or/README.md

 # License Information
 Distributed under the MIT License.
 See LICENSE for more information.

-❤️❤️❤️ IF YOU LIKE OUR PRODUCT, YOU CAN SHOW LOVE AND SUPPORT BY ⭐️ THIS REPOSITORY!  ❤️❤️❤️
+❤️ IF YOU FIND OUR PRODUCT HELPFUL, YOU CAN SHOW YOUR SUPPORT BY ⭐️ THIS REPOSITORY!  ❤️